 CouponCabin – free, iOS/Android

-The above list of coupon-app options should provide iPhone and Android users with all the discounts they could ever want and more.
+The above list of coupon-app options should provide iPhone and Android users with all the discounts they could ever want and more but also remember that there is also the option of visiting online websites like Raise that also offer great discount codes.
 On a final note, shopaholics should pay close attention to the location-based technology used in many of these options, as it stands to be the prime driver of consumerism in the near future and will shape the culture of retail savings and discounts.